eraldkerciku/eraldkerciku/README.md

 - 👋 Hi, I’m @eraldkerciku
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning R-Studio
+- 🌱 I’m currently learning @Ironhack in a Cybersecurity Bootcamp
-- 💞️ I’m looking to collaborate on GIS Projects
+- 💞️ I’m looking to collaborate on CyberSec projects as a Junior SOC Analyst Tier 1
 - 📫 How to reach me erald@live.com

 <!---